-Credit Card Chargebacks Explained: What Merchants Need To Know
+Credit Card Chargebacks Explained: What Merchants Need to Know

 As consumers, most of us have looked at last month’s credit card statement and experienced the panic of not recognizing a charge.
 Most of the time, customers can identify what the charge is or where it came from by doing a bit of research.
 If not, filing a chargeback is the next best option.